GiorgosDev/chessPath/README.md

 # chessPath
-program to calculate path for chess figures
+Program to calculate path for chess figures.
+Use Application.java to run a console application.